geudde/attic-chest/pages/04.season-3/17.meeting-38/07.hercules/docs.md

 And tell who dares presumptuously to rove.
 Tonight the planets in assembled state,
 Th’opinion of high Jove in counsel wait;
-For each astonish’d has at Eve perceiv’d
+For each astonish’d has at eve perceiv’d
 The luminary — and like us deceiv’d
 Perhaps by false appearance tinsel hue
 Almost believe the thing a planet true,